Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 \subsubsection{Photonic transition}

 The spatial symmetries of modes in a waveguide are extremely important degrees of freedom in general, and can be utilized in the presence of dynamic modulation to further extend the waveguide's scattering response.
 In this section we discuss isolator waveguide designs which incorporate such spatial degrees of freedom, which was first introduced in \cite{winn_interband_1999}.
-The class of devices we describe here are based on an effect which is often referred to as a \textit{photonic transition} \cite{winn_interband_1999, dong_inducing_2008, yu_complete_2009}, and can be understood in a framework that is similar to the phase- and symmetry-matching requirements for nonlinear frequency conversion in optical waveguides \cite{boyd_nonlinear_2008}.
+The class of devices we describe here are based on an effect which is often referred to as a \textit{photonic transition} \cite{winn_interband_1999, dong_inducing_2008, yu_complete_2009}, because the modulation causes optical signal energy to transition between different optical modes, similarly to nonlinear frequency conversion in optical waveguides \cite{boyd_nonlinear_2008}.

 To review the concept of the photonic transition, we consider a model system consisting of a dielectric slab waveguide of width $w$ and relative permittivity $\varepsilon_r$, as shown in Fig \ref{fig:waveguide_transition}(a).
 We focus on this system to introduce the operating principle of the device but the requirements we outline apply to realistic three-dimensional waveguides as well.
-For the photonic transition, we consider the two lowest-order modes of the waveguide which have their electric fields polarized along the $z$-direction.
-We sketch the dispersion band diagram for these two modes, which have even and odd modal symmetry with respect to the waveguide center, in Fig. \ref{fig:waveguide_transition}(b).
-In a static waveguide without modulation, these two modes are uncoupled.
+For the photonic transition, we consider the two lowest-order modes of the waveguide which have their electric fields polarized along the $y$-direction.
+We sketch the dispersion band diagram for these two spatial modes, which have even and odd modal symmetry with respect to the waveguide center, in Fig. \ref{fig:waveguide_transition}(b).
+In a static waveguide without modulation, these two spatial modes are uncoupled.
 However, when the permittivity of the core region is dynamically modulated, with a time-dependence of